Stormers: Kit

 In 2013 the colour was changed from blue to royal blue, the original colour of WP Rugby.
 When held to low light however, the jerseys show two different shades of blue.

 From their inception until 2017, the Stormers' uniforms were made by international sportswear giants Adidas, who had likewise supplied Western Province's playing strip since 1983.
-However, from 2018 onwards WPRFU officials announced that both the Stormers and Province would wear unbranded jerseys manufactured by local firm Genuine Connection, who had previously been contracted by Adidas to produce their team-issue playing kits since the year 2000.
+However, from 2018 till 2025 WPRFU officials announced that both the Stormers and Province would wear unbranded jerseys manufactured by local firm Genuine Connection, who had previously been contracted by Adidas to produce their team-issue playing kits since the year 2000 however on August 26 2025 after 8 years they reunited with adidas on a new contract.